projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

-ACRN hypervisor supports a hybrid scenario where the User VM (such as Zephyr or Ubuntu) runs in a pre-launched VM or in a post-launched VM that is launched by a Device model in the Service VM.
+ACRN hypervisor supports a hybrid scenario where the User VM (such as Zephyr or Ubuntu) runs in a pre-launched VM or in a post-launched VM that is launched by a Device Model in the Service VM.

 .. figure:: images/ACRN-Hybrid.png
    :align: center
    :width: 600px
    :name: hybrid_scenario_on_nuc

-   The Hybrid scenario on the Intel NUC
+   The Hybrid Scenario on the Intel NUC

 The following guidelines
 describe how to set up the ACRN hypervisor hybrid scenario on the Intel NUC,